Application Fee

 - 1. Meet Washington eligibility requirements for Cardiologist licensure.

-- 4. Submit your application to the Department of Licensing.
+- 6. Submit the application to Department of Licensing and monitor board communications.

 Salary Insights in Washington